Yuol96/MyNotes/leetcode/notes.md

 ```

 #### binary search
-Attention that you `r-l` might overflow, so you have to use long integer.
+- attention that you `r-l` might overflow, so you have to use long integer.

 ```java
 class Solution {
     public int majorityElement(int[] nums) {